Tuition-Free Online Colleges in Massachusetts 2026

 There are no 100% free online colleges in Massachusetts.
 All accredited institutions charge tuition and fees, including for online programs.

-How To Get Free or Low-Cost Tuition in Massachusetts
+How To Get Free Tuition in Massachusetts

 MASSGrant is a need-based award for Massachusetts residents attending eligible in-state colleges and universities.
-Award amounts vary based on financial need and state funding levels.
+Award amounts vary based on financial need and state funding levels, and students must complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility.

 Federal Pell Grants And Loans